j-cyber12/my-kicklab-website/README.md

 - Set `NEXT_PUBLIC_WHATSAPP_LINK` in `.env.local` to a WhatsApp Business short link (e.g. `https://wa.me/message/ZC23PRNRWILSN1`) to open chats directly to your WhatsApp with a prefilled cart or product summary.
 - Alternatively, set `NEXT_PUBLIC_WHATSAPP_PHONE` (e.g. `+254712345678`) to use `https://wa.me/<phone>?text=...`.
 If neither is set, the app falls back to `https://wa.me/?text=...` which prompts the user to pick a contact.
 - Note: WhatsApp links cannot auto-attach images.
 The message includes each product’s image URL for quick reference.

+## Deploying on Render

+- Environment variables from `.env.local` are not present on Render unless you add them in the Render dashboard.
+In production, Next.js bakes `NEXT_PUBLIC_*` variables at build time.
+- In your Render service, go to Settings → Environment → Environment Variables and add either of:
+  - `NEXT_PUBLIC_WHATSAPP_LINK` set to your WhatsApp short link (e.g. `https://wa.me/message/…`).
+  - or `NEXT_PUBLIC_WHATSAPP_PHONE` set to your phone in E.164 format (e.g. `+254712345678`).
+- Trigger a redeploy after saving the variables so the build picks them up.
+- Tip: You can use `.env.example` as a reference for all required variables.